dortje/R_Getting_Cleaning_Data_Assignment/README.md

 * activity_measurements_mean.csv - A derived data set containing the average of the mean and standard deviations of the measurements from file activity_measurements.csv per activity and subjects
 * run_analysis.R - An R file containing a function to produce the two data sets from the original data
 * directory UCI_HAR_Dataset - The directory containing the original data sets along with descriptions about them.
 (Further explanations about the files used for the assigment can be found in the coodbook.)

+## How can the resulting data sets be read
+I have used write.csv() to write the data sets.
+So please use read.csv() for reading them.
+No further arguments (apart from the file name of course) are required.